k2byew/startbootstrap-clean-blog-jekyll/_posts/2016-01-07-move-a-sub-directory-of-a-svn-repository-to-a-git-repository.md

 ---
-title: "Move a Sub-directory in a SVN repository to a Git repository"
+title: "Move a Sub-directory of a SVN repository to a Git repository"
 date: 2016-01-07 17:24:34
 layout: post
 author: "k2byew"